leshow/nailgun/README.md

 ### Output

 `--output` allows you to specify different logging formats, courtesy of `tracing`. "pretty", "json" and "debug" are currently supported with "pretty" as the default.
-You can use `RUST_LOG` to filter on the output (ex. `RUST_LOG="nailgun=trace"` will print trace level from the nailgun bin only). `nailgun` uses stdout by default, but will log to file if you accompany this with the `-o` flag and a path.
+You can use `RUST_LOG` to filter on the output (ex. `RUST_LOG="naildns=trace"` will print trace level from the `naildns` bin only). `nailgun` uses stdout by default, but will log to file if you accompany this with the `-o` flag and a path.

 Regardless of these options, a summary is printed to stdout sans-tracing after the run is over.